-4, Implement five queries in Microsoft SQL Server.
-You will be graded based on the complexity of the queries, and the insights you can obtain from the queries.
+4, You are required to design queries to address 5 problems (or answer 5 questions).
+Some of the problems can be addressed with a single query, and some will need to be addressed with a series of queries.
+Implement all the queries in Microsoft SQL Server.
+You will be graded based on the complexity of the problems/queries, and the insights you can obtain from the queries.

-5, If your queries are not based on real data, please also find a simpler real data set to convert to a database, and write 3 queries based on this real data, then discuss the insights behind the queries and results.
+5, If your queries are not based on real data, please also find a simpler real data set to convert to a database, and write queries to answer 3 questions based on this real data, then discuss the insights behind the queries and results.
 Use Tableau to visualize some query results.